This Universal Sound Therapy Protocol was designed to assist your body overcome Acne.

 Severity of Acne

-The mildest forms of acne are the blackheads and whiteheads.
-These are followed by pustules and papules and are considered moderate forms of the disease.
-Nodules and cysts comprise the most severe type of acne.
+The mildest forms of acne are blackheads and whiteheads.
+Pustules and papules follow and are considered moderate forms of the disease.
+The most severe type of acne comprises nodules and cysts.

-In order to help in the treatment and prevention of breakouts it is important that you remove the excess oil, dirt and sweat that get to accumulate on your face.
-Keep in mind though that washing your face more than 2x a day with beauty products can worsen acne.
-Never wash your face with harsh beauty products that tend to dry out your skin.
-In the treatment of pimples it is important that you are aware of your skin type.
-Oily skin tends to be the most prone to getting acne as the sebaceous glands produce too much sebum that can clog the pores.
-Combination skin means that you both have dry and oily areas.
-The oily sections tend to be the forehead, nose, and chin also known as the t-zone.
-By knowing your skin type you can select the right skin care treatment and products that is best suited for better skin health.
+To effectively prevent and treat breakouts, it is important to remove excess oil, dirt, and sweat from your face.
+However, washing your face with beauty products more than twice a day can exacerbate acne.
+It is also important to avoid harsh beauty products that can dry out your skin.
+When treating pimples, it is important to consider your skin type.
+Oily skin is more prone to acne due to the overproduction of sebum that can clog pores.
+Combination skin has both dry and oily areas, with the T-zone (forehead, nose, and chin) being the most oily.
+Understanding your skin type allows you to choose the right skin care treatment and products for optimal skin health.